mabdullahsoyturk/HPC-Paper-Notes/SPIN-Seamless-Operating-System-Integration-of-Peer-to-Peer-DMA-Between-SSDs-and-GPUs/README.md

 Bergman, Shai & Brokhman, Tanya & Cohen, Tzachi & Silberstein, Mark.
 (2019).
 SPIN: Seamless operating system integration of peer-to-peer DMA between SSDs and GPUs.
 ACM Transactions on Computer Systems.
 36. 1-26.
 10.1145/3309987.

+## Learn more about this stuff

+* Virtual File System layer

+Software layer in the kernel that provides the filesystem interface to userspace programs.
+It is an abstraction within the kernel which allows different filesystem implementations to coexist. (https://www.kernel.org/doc/html/latest/filesystems/vfs.html)

 ## Notes

 * Integrates P2P into the file I/O layer in the OS.